Published on January 11th, 2013 | by Rayne26

 You heard it first here readers “You can just drop out of university and get government money” I can just drop my career plans in order to appease a random woman and validate her decision to keep an unplanned child.
 There’s nothing more that annoys me than someone attempting to police my life according to their thoughts as to what I should do with it.
 Whose life is it again?

 On a side note: I really do hate when parents go “It’ll be different when you have your own”, this implies I need to acquire a child, which first implies I need to make the decision to acquire a child.
 The best I can come up for as an explanation to the above statement is that those who say this believe you’ll be acquiring a child without thinking about it or that a child will just suddenly appear in your life one day much like herpes (both never ever leave).
-This statement should be amended to “It’ll be different when you have your own when you have an unplanned pregnancy”, even then this statement is pointless because it implies that everyone who has an unplanned pregnancy needs or should keep the child.
+This statement should be amended to “It’ll be different when you have your own via an unplanned pregnancy”, even then this statement is pointless because it implies that everyone who has an unplanned pregnancy is obligated to keep the child.

 Have these people never heard of adoption or abortion?
 I highly doubt it.
 The above statement implies that adoption or abortion as a valid choice never entered their minds because those types of people are so wrapped up in the life-script that they can’t see any other way.